Nilpointer/angular_modules_lazy_router_outlet/README.md

 # Modit
 Example for using lazy loaded Modules with Angular 6 and multiple Router-Outlets in main as in loaded Modules.
+Simply not using an empty route in lazy loaded Modules seems to work as a workaround.

+If anybody has a better solution pleasse leave a note.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.